Constantine II – 337-340 AD

 Eldest son of Constantine the Great

 Flavius Claudius Constantinus was the eldest son of Constantine I the Great and Fausta.
 Constantine II was born in 314 AD and was given the rank of Caesar in 317 AD when he was obviously very young.
-Nonetheless, Constantine II appears to have inherited at least his father’s ambitions.
-By the age of eighteen, Constantine II had already distinguished himself militarily in a campaign against the Goths.
+Constantine II appears to have inherited at least his father’s ambitions.
+By age eighteen, Constantine II had already distinguished himself militarily in a campaign against the Goths.

 Monetary System